leonlatsch/Photok/README.md

 <a target="_blank" href='https://play.google.com/store/apps/details?id=dev.leonlatsch.photok&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img width="20%" alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

 ## About
-Photok is a encrypted photo safe for android.
-You can import private or sensetive photos.
+Photok is a free Photo-Safe.
+It stores your photos encrypted on your device and hides them from others.
+It uses technologies like, AES-256 encryption standard or bcrypt, to keep your photos secure.
-Photok uses AES-256 bit encryption. and is planned to be completly free, open source and without any ads.
+Photok is completely free, open source, and contains no ads.

-**Subscribe the Releases to get notified when its ready**
+**Legal Notice**

+Google Play and the Google Play logo are trademarks of Google LLC

 LICENSE
 =======